 Advancing the frontiers of neuroscience

-The ability to think and reason, to perceive the world around you and to recall vivid memories of it hours or even years later, to make elaborate plans and to execute those plans effectively — all these astounding cognitive functions arise from the collective activity of networks of neurons in the brain.
+The ability to think and reason, to perceive the world around you and to remember it hours or even years later, to make elaborate plans and to execute those plans effectively — all these astounding cognitive functions arise from the collective activity of networks of neurons in the brain.
 However, we are still far from understanding of these emergent functions, and equally far from capturing them in artificial systems.

 To achieve these challenging goals requires the interdisciplinary combination of mathematically sophisticated computational models, complex experimental approaches, and innovations in technology to enable the capture of ever more precise information about how the brain functions.
 The Center for Mind, Brain, Computation and Technology is a community of researchers, students and community members dedicated to this interdisciplinary approach.

-— Jay McClelland, co-Director, Center for Mind, Brain, Computation and Technology
+— Jay McClelland, Director, Center for Mind, Brain, Computation and Technology

 One of the primary goals of the Center for Mind, Brain, Computation and Technology is to train new generations of researchers and engineers, introducing them to the skills and background knowledge they will need to advance the frontiers of neuroscience.
 The center runs two graduate student training programs.

-The National Science Foundation-funded NeuroTech training program focuses on graduate students from technical fields, such as physics, engineering, computer science and statistics, immersing them in neuroscience courses and research.
-Over the course of three years, and with the support of faculty mentors, NeuroTechnology trainees gain the experience and skills to become neuroscientists who can bring new technologies to fruition in academia, medicine, and the private sector.
+The National Science Foundation-funded NeuroTech training program immerses graduate students from technical fields, such as physics, engineering, computer science and statistics, in neuroscience courses and research.
+Over the course of three years, and with the support of faculty mentors, NeuroTech trainees gain the experience and skills to become neuroscientists who can bring new technologies to fruition in academia, medicine, and the private sector.

-The Mind, Brain, Computation and Technology graduate training program emphasizes an interdisciplinary approach for its trainees, who are from a broad range of departments and PhD programs.
+Mind, Brain, Computation and Technology membership emphasizes a similar interdisciplinary approach for graduate student members.
 It supports students as they stretch beyond the traditional boundaries of their PhD program or lab to integrate empirical approaches with quantitative, computational or theoretical disciplines in order to advance their education and research.